fderepas/try_all_languages/README.md

 ## Docker images

 This section details the docker images used to execute code in many different lanugages.
-There is one docker per image.
+There is one docker image per language.
 To build all docker images type:

 ```
 cd docker